alexgerdes/ask2elle/Weekly.md

 This seesm easy, why dont we just remove the leading prefix, rather than erasing the type signature?
 I suppose, its just a hypothesis, in `askelle` , we were actually reading from the cache file, where cache file is filled with `LvmLang`, and cache file is always automatically generated, it's computational intense and pointless to remove it every time.
 Also, if `Helium` fails to do `type inference` , it could leads to a conclusion that student's solution has flaws in itself.

+---
+1. when checking `heliumTestCases/correct/Reexport2` using helium frontend, it seems to me that our current approach cannot handle module imports other than the standard prelude.
+As checking `import <moduleName>` requires the existence of `<moduleName>.lvm` which is the compiled redentition of `<moduleName>`.
+2. all modules in `failed` should pass the type checker, but they dont